FAQs | SQL Database Exports

 One-time backups are accessed through Amazon WorkDocs.

-For recurring backups, our Professional Services team recommends using CyberDuck, a free and open source FTP/SFTP solution for accessing your files.
+For recurring backups, we recommend using CyberDuck, a free and open-source FTP/SFTP solution for accessing your files.
 This has been tested and verified to ensure it will work for accessing your files.

 Note: Apricot Support is unable to access your files directly for you.
 We recommend performing any initial testing with CyberDuck prior to using your organization's own FTP/SFTP software.
 This will help us troubleshoot where access issues may lie.